strangebuzz/cache-watcher/README.md

 sleep_time:       40
 ```

-💡 The sleep time is the parameter in milliseconds between two filesystem check.
+💡 The sleep time is the parameter in milliseconds between two filesystem checks.
 The lower it is, the faster the cache will be refreshed, but the higher the CPU
 will be used.
 I found 30ms to be a good value for my MacMini 2018 (i7/3,2GHz/16go),
 but you probably want to find the best value for your system (with top or htop).